 Sub-soil is red and crumbly and lacking in structure.
 If your future garden is on sub-soil you’ll have a lot of work ahead of you to repair it.
 This will involve digging a lot of manure and compost into the soil and could take years.
 You can also opt to put in raised beds.

 Building Raised Beds

 Late autumn and into winter is the best time to put in raised beds and other hard landscaping.
-In starting a new garden it gives you an instant framework for adding compost and manure.
+It gives your new garden an instant framework for adding compost and manure and creating growing spaces.
 They also look neat, can be easier to maintain, and can be built quite high if you have mobility issues.
 Head over here for tips on building raised beds.

 Clearing Grass & Weeds

 The simplest way to clear land is by suppressing the vegetation.
 There are a number of ways to do it but the most effective is laying dark polythene plastic over the ground.
 Over a period of 2-3 months the annual weeds underneath will die off and the worms will have pulled the rotted material down into the soil.